 Created to commemorate the anniversary of her husband’s passing, Trish established the Philip Littman Memorial Fund for Medical Ethics in support of the MJHS Hospice Medical Ethics Program.

-There is no better way to honor his legacy and the 5th anniversary of his passing than with a gift to the Philip Littman Memorial Fund for medical ethics at MJHS.
-Your support makes this critical work possible, and I — along with so many patients, families and community members — are grateful for this resource.
+There is no better way to honor his legacy than with a gift to the Philip Littman Memorial Fund for Medical Ethics at MJHS.
+Your continued support makes this critical work possible, and I, along with so many patients, families, and community members, am grateful for this resource.

 MJHS Foundation is a 501 (c) (3) not-for-profit organization.
 (Tax Id 11-1630753) All donations are tax-deductible to the extent allowed by law.